silnrsi/libreoffice-linguistic-tools/LinguisticTools/tests/README_testing.txt

 Start LibreOffice listening on a socket, then run a module from outside of LO.
 VS Code can be configured to do these things and run a debugger.
     Use the .vs_code/json files in the dev_extra branch.
-    Start LO listening via Terminal > Run Task.
+    Start LO listening by going to Terminal > Run Task.
-    For Intellisense, in File > Preferences > Settings, search for 'Extra Paths' and add full paths of pythonpath, tests/pythonpath, and pylint-fakes.
+    Then press F5 to run currently opened test file.
-Or, run start_soffice_listening.bat and then drag a module onto run_test.bat.
+Or, run start_soffice_listening.bat and drag a module onto run_test.bat.

 The second is to run from the user directory, like the third method described in build/README_build.py.